-The new COVID Relief bill signed on 12/27 will impact SNAP and other benefits.
-We don’t know when benefit changes will happen, but we’ve highlighted some of the pending changes below.
+The new COVID Relief bill signed on 12/27 impacts SNAP and other benefits.
+We’ve highlighted some of the changes below.
 We will update this page as we learn more.

 If you haven’t already, download the Fresh EBT app to get information about important changes and track your EBT balance: Download Fresh EBT